SCIInstitute/ShapeWorks/BUILD.md

 source ./conda_installs.sh

 Arguments:
   -h,--help               : Show this screen
   --clean                 : Remove all build directories and clone implicit dependencies
-                       : (explicitly specified dependenciea such as --itk-dir=<path> are ignored) --no-gui             : Do not build the ShapeWorks gui applicaitons, which require Qt 5.x : The GUI is built by default if qmake > 5.x is found in the path or user-specified QT_DIR.
+                          : (note that user-specified paths such as --itk-dir=<path> will not be deleted) --no-gui                : Do not build the ShapeWorks gui applicaitons, which require Qt 5.x : The GUI is built by default if qmake > 5.x is found in the path or user-specified QT_DIR.
-  --build-dir=<path>   : Build directory for ShapeWorks and its implicit dependencieas (VXL, VTK, and ITK)
+  --with-studio           : Build ShapeWorksStudio (default off) -b,--build-dir=<path>   : Build directory for ShapeWorks and its implicit dependencieas (VXL, VTK, and ITK)
                           : By default uses a subdirectory of the current directory called 'build'.
-  --install-dir=<path> : Install directory for ShapeWorks and its implicit dependencieas (VXL, VTK, and ITK)
+  -i,--install-dir=<path> : Install directory for ShapeWorks and its implicit dependencieas (VXL, VTK, and ITK)
                           : By default uses a subdirectory of the current directory called 'install'.
   -n,--num_procs=<num>    : Number of processors to use for parallel builds (default is 8) --vxl-dir=<path>        : Path to existing VXL installation (version >= v2.0.2)
   --vtk-dir=<path>        : Path to existing VTK installation (version >= v8.2.0)
   --itk-dir=<path>        : Path to existing ITK installation (version >= v5.0.1)
   --qt-dir=<path>         : The path to Qt version 5.x that is installed on your system

-Example: ./superbuild.sh -n 8 --qt-dir /path/to/qt
+Example: ./superbuild.sh --num-procs=8 --qt-dir=/path/to/qt
 Build results are saved in shapeworks_superbuild.log.
 ```